scvc-ngo/scvc-doc/IndoorGames.md

 To meet the requirement of each level, you must meet these criterias:
 - Can meet all the requirements of the previous level.
-- Consistency in each item of the corresponding level.
+- Can consistently perform each item of the corresponding level.
 - In the game of corresponding level with Coed net height,
     - Can meet the requirements of the corresponding level steadily when playing at the position you are most familiar with.
     - Can meet the requirements of the previous level steadily when not playing at the position you are most familiar with.